shivaprasad2394/c/skillup_discussion.md

 # Big Endian V/S Little Endian

-**Endianess**:-Order of Bytes to store data in Memory and it Also describes the order of byte transmission.
+**Endianess**:-Order in which data Bytes are stored in Memory and it Also describes the order of byte transmission.
 - Big Endian:-MSB byte is stored first
 - Little Endian:-LSB byte is stored first